yoctoproject/poky/documentation/migration-guides/migration-2.2.rst

 OpenEmbedded :term:`LDFLAGS`.
 This change could result in seeing some "No GNU_HASH in the elf binary" QA issues when building such recipes.
-You need to fix these recipes so that they use the expected ``LDFLAGS``.
+You need to fix these recipes so that they use the expected :term:`LDFLAGS`.
 Depending on how the software is built, the build system used by the software (e.g. a Makefile) might need to be patched.
 However, sometimes making this fix is as simple as adding the following to the recipe::